A Limiting Analysis on Regularization of Singular SDP and its Implication to Infeasible Interior-point Algorithms: Concluding Discussion

 \section{Concluding Discussion}

 In this paper, we developed a perturbation analysis for singular primal-dual semidefinite programs.
 We assumed that primal and dual problems are asymptotically feasible and added positive definite perturbations to recover strong feasibility.
 A major innovation was that we considered perturbations of primal and dual problems simultaneously.
 It was shown that the primal-dual common optimal value of the perturbed problem has a directional limit when the perturbation is reduced to zero along a line.
 Representing the direction of approach with an angle $\theta$ between 0 and $\pi/2$, where the former and latter corresponds to the dual-only perturbation and the primal-only perturbation, respectively, we demonstrated that the limiting objective value is a monotone decreasing function in $\theta$ which takes the primal optimal value $v({\bf P})$ at $\theta=0$ and the dual optimal value $v({\bf D})$ at $\theta = \pi/2$.
 Based on this result, we could show that the modified objective values of the two infeasible primal-dual interior-point algorithms by Zhang and by Potra and Sheng converge to a value between the optimal values of {\bf P} and {\bf D}.
-The modified primal and dual objective functions are easily computed from the current iterate.
-Although we analyzed infeasible interior-point algorithms here, it would not be difficult to extend this result to interior-point algorithms based on homogeneous self-dual embeddings.
-An interesting further research topic would be to show smoothness of the limiting objective value function $\av(\theta)$.
-It would be also interesting to design a robust primal-dual interior-point algorithm based on the theory developed in this paper.
+The modified primal and dual objective functions are easily computed from the current iterate. { The development of analogous results for homogeneous self-dual interior-point algorithms and the design of robust infeasible primal-dual interior-point algorithms reflecting the theory developed in this paper are interesting further research topics to explore}.